THE TOP 10 LEADERSHIP FLAWS OF A BAD LEADERS

-This highly-simulated leadership development experience immerses participants in an Antarctic Adventure circa 1914.
+This highly-simulated leadership development experience called, Lead the Endurance immerses participants in an Antarctic Adventure circa 1914.
 With a small amount of tools and resources, your leader and their crew journey though the arctic ice while gaining insight on how to lead, inspire, and engage others.

 This leadership training program enhances self awareness and leadership qualities.
 While also focusing on the participant’s ability to clearly recognize and articulate leadership insights in relation to their personal and organizational “leadership.”

 Through this leadership development program, organizations and teams understand and practice what leadership qualities it takes to overcome the Arctic challenge along with discovering new and unique ways to better communicate and implement strategies.